INSTRUCTIONS FOR FINAL PREPARATION

-- Once the managing editor, Steven Minton (firstname.lastname@example.org) approves the formatting and sends you the publication date and page numbers, he will send you instructions for uploading the information required for publication.
-Also use the upload form to transmit your final files.
-(If you have any problems, e-mail them to email@example.com).
-We would appreciate it if you use the following naming scheme for your files.
-Assuming the first author's last name is "Jones" and the current year is 1999, you should send us:
+- Once the managing editor, Steven Minton (email@example.com) approves the formatting and sends you the publication date and page numbers, he will send you instructions for uploading the information required for publication.
+(If you have any problems, e-mail them to firstname.lastname@example.org).
+In particular, you should upload:

-- jones99a.tar, a tar file containing all the source files (latex files, figures, word file, whatever) which we will archive.
-Alternatively, a Zip file is also fine.
+- A zip or tar file containing all the source files (latex files, figures, word file, whatever) which we will archive.

 - [optional] One or more online appendices with source code, experimental results, whatever.

 - After we receive the final version and release the article, we will post an announcement on Twitter and our mailing list.
 If you know of any other mailing lists or venues where it would be appropriate to post an announcement for your paperd, we encourage you to forward our announcement.